-Donald Trump Is ‘A Unicorn, Riding A Unicorn Over A Rainbow’, Says Former Spokesman Sean Spicer
+Donald Trump Is ‘A Unicorn, Riding A Unicorn Over A Rainbow,’ Says Former Spokesman Sean Spicer

 “I don’t think we will ever again see a candidate like Donald Trump.
 His high-wire act is one that few could ever follow.
 He is a unicorn, riding a unicorn over a rainbow.”

 Despite his fulsome praise for Trump, there is no doubt that their relationship was contentious.
 And Spicer doesn’t shy away from that fact in his book.
-The first disagreement came about literally hours after Trump was inaugurated, when Trump took exception to news reports that showed that the crowd size at his inauguration was small.
+The first disagreement came about literally hours after Trump was inaugurated when Trump took exception to news reports that showed that the crowd size at his inauguration was small.
 Spicer convened a press conference in which he claimed – falsely – that Trump’s inauguration was the most-attended, ever, anywhere in the world.
 Returning to Trump and expecting to be praised, Spicer instead found a furious boss.

 “He was not pleased.
 And I started to wonder if my first day would be my last… I had made a bad first impression, and looking back, that was the beginning of the end.”